MrZhuNi/salome_shape/src/FeaturesPlugin/doc/intersectionFeature.rst

 Intersection
 ============

-To a create boolean opration Intersection in the active part:
+To perform a boolean opration Intersection in the active part:

 #. select in the Main Menu *Features - > Intersection* item  or
 #. click **Intersection** button in the toolbar